Differentially Private Graph Coloring: Introduction

 It is a classical result that even determining the chromatic number is NP-hard~\cite{Karp1972}.
 Hence a long line of research aimed to design efficient algorithms that exploit graph structures or relax the optimality.
 Efficient polynomial-time algorithms exist for several important special graph classes: including bipartite, chordal, interval, bounded arboricity, and perfect graphs.~\cite{grotschelperfect,10.5555/984029,DBLP:journals/corr/abs-2002-10142} For general graphs, algorithms exist for using $\Delta+1$ colors~\cite{10.1093/comjnl/10.1.85}, and additional works using semidefinite programming with improved approximations~\cite{karger1998approximategraphcoloringsemidefinite}.
 Variations of graph coloring has also garnered much attention, such as defective coloring~\cite{Archdeacon1987ANO,10.5555/1857976.1857977}.

 A substantial body of work has developed differentially private algorithms for fundamental graph problems.
 These include degree and subgraph counting \cite{5360242}, cut and flow problems \cite{10.5555/1873601.1873691}.
-A recent work has approached DP graph coloring using the multidimensional above threshold mechanism, resulting in a palette size that scales with arboricity instead of maximum degree~\cite{dhulipala_et_al:LIPIcs.ESA.2025.91}, but such an approach would be better suited for low arboricity graphs.
+A recent work has approached DP graph coloring using the multidimensional above threshold mechanism, resulting in a palette size that scales with arboricity ($\alpha$) instead of maximum degree~\cite{dhulipala_et_al:LIPIcs.ESA.2025.91}, but such an approach would be better suited for low arboricity graphs.
 Most closely related to our work is the paper \emph{Private Graph Colouring with Limited Defectiveness}~\cite{christiansen2024private}, which studies graph coloring under differential privacy using defective colorings.
-However, their approach does not explicitly exploit or adapt to the underlying topology or structural properties of the input graph.
-Such an approach, while differentially private, does not take advantage of the topology of the graph, and cannot offer a direct tradeoff between defectiveness and privacy, an issue that we hope to address.
+However, their approach does not fully exploit or adapt to the underlying topology or structural properties of the input graph.
+We show a comparison of our methods (Algorithms~\ref{alg:dp-exp} and~\ref{alg:dp-exp-threshold}) with prior work.
+We summarize our bounds and those of prior work in Table~\ref{tab:prior}